Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Self-employment income is complex to document correctly

-Do Not Navigate This Process Without Professional Help
+Do Not Navigate This Process Without Expert Help

 Self-employed modification applications fail at a higher rate than W-2 applications — not because borrowers are ineligible, but because the income documentation is assembled incorrectly.
 A professional who handles self-employed applications regularly knows exactly how to present income in the most accurate and favorable light.